Compare cheap car insurance quotes

 How to get cheap car insurance

-Choose your car wisely - not all cars are created equal and some are cheaper to insure than others.
+1 Choosing your car wisely Some cars are cheaper to insure than others.

-Increase your voluntary excess - but make sure you can still afford to pay the combined compulsory and voluntary excess should you have an accident.
+2 Increasing your voluntary excess But make sure you can still afford to pay the combined compulsory and voluntary excess should you have an accident.

-Invest in security - whether that's parking off-road or buying an approved alarm.
+3 Improving your car’s security Whether that’s off-road parking or installing an approved car alarm.

 How much does car insurance cost?

-Ultimately car insurance costs are down to your unique circumstances, but the one thing that we can all be certain about – is that car insurance prices are rising.
-The table below shows the average price by quarter for the last year.^^
+Ultimately, car insurance costs vary due to your own personal circumstances, but the one thing you can be certain about is that car insurance prices have risen.
+The average car insurance premium has increased by £43 since the fourth quarter of 2016.^^

 But that’s not the only way to measure whether or not you’re getting a good deal.
 At comparethemarket.com, we use something called the ‘insurance savings variable’.
 The variable is the difference between the ‘cheapest’ and the ‘average’ premium available and it can give you an idea of how much you could save.
 In short, the bigger the percentage, the bigger the potential savings – so make sure you do your homework and always compare prices.
 Have a look at our Premium Drivers report to see where we’re up to at the moment.